Peace Monuments in

 E

-Date? - "First Abolitionist Publications" marker, Jonesborough, Tennessee (USA).
-Honors Elihu Embree [1782-1820] who published the first newspaper in the USA dedicated entirely to the abolition of slavery.
-His home on Walker's Mill Road SW of Telford, Tennessee (image at right), was a hiding place for runaway slaves.
+RDate? - "First Abolitionist Publications" marker, Jonesborough, Tennessee (USA).
+Honors Quaker Elihu Embree [1782-1820] who published the first newspaper in the USA dedicated entirely to the abolition of slavery. /// Lower image is grave of Elihu Embree, Embree Family Cemetery in Jonesborough.
+Embree died at age 38.
+Cemetery is "very overrun but can be walked."

 C